Mindfulness-Based Stress Reduction

 Resilience or “stress hardiness” is our ability to return to equilibrium after stressful situations.
 This week, you will focus on transformational coping strategies to broaden your inner resources and enhance your resilience through mindfulness practice.
 You'll also learn the fundamentals of interpersonal mindfulness—applying awareness and presence at times when communication becomes difficult or fraught with strong emotions.
 You'll gain direct experience of a variety of styles for more effective and creative interpersonal communication.

 This day-long guided retreat will take place between weeks six and seven.
-The intensive nature of this seven-hour session is intended to assist you in firmly and effectively establishing the use of MBSR skills across multiple situations in your life, while simultaneously preparing you to utilize these methods far beyond the conclusion of the program.
+The intensive nature of this seven-hour session is intended to assist you in firmly and effectively establishing the use of MBSR skills across multiple situations in your life, while simultaneously preparing you to integrate these methods far beyond the conclusion of the program.

 Mindfulness is most effective when it is a lifetime commitment.
 This week, you will explore the many ways that you can integrate mindfulness more fully and personally into your life.
 While having a dedicated regular practice for mindfulness meditation is important and beneficial, it is just as important to bring a broader sense of awareness and presence to every moment in your life and to use non-judgmental mindfulness in your self-reflection and decision-making processes.
 You'll learn how to maintain the discipline and flexibility of daily practice as circumstances change over the course of your life.